spiraltechnica/mcp-browser-agent/README.md

 ## 🏛️ MCP Architecture in the Browser

-### True MCP Implementation
+### Complete MCP Implementation

-This system implements a **complete Model Context Protocol (MCP) architecture** entirely within the browser.
-Unlike traditional MCP deployments that span multiple processes, this innovative implementation runs all MCP components in a single browser context while maintaining proper architectural boundaries and protocol compliance.
+This system implements a **full Model Context Protocol (MCP) architecture** entirely within the browser, including proper JSON-RPC communication between all components.
+This is a true MCP implementation that follows the official specification while running in a browser environment.

 ### MCP Component Mapping